Ingrid Pitt: Personal life

 Pitt married three times: Laud Roland Pitt Jr, an American GI; George Pinches, a British film executive; and Tony Rudlin, a writer and racing car driver.
 Her daughter from her first marriage, Steffanie Pitt-Blake, is also an actress and she has one granddaughter, Sofia Blake.

 She had a passion for World War II aircraft.
 After revealing this on a radio programme, she was invited by the museum at RAF Duxford to have a flight in a Lancaster bomber.
 She held a student's pilot licence and a black belt in karate.

 Death

 Pitt died of congestive heart failure in a south London hospital on 23 November 2010, two days after her 73rd birthday.

 Legacy project

 Seven months before she died, Pitt finished narration for Ingrid Pitt: Beyond the Forest (2011), an animated short film on her experience in the Holocaust, a project that had been in the works for five years.
 Character design and storyboards were created by two-time Academy Award-nominated filmmaker Bill Plympton.
-The film is directed by Kevin Sean Michaels; co-produced and co-written by Jud Newborn, Holocaust expert and author, "Sophie Scholl and the White Rose"; and drawn by 10-year-old animator, Perry Chen.
+The film is directed by Kevin Sean Michaels; co-produced and co-written by Jud Newborn, Holocaust expert and author of "Sophie Scholl and the White Rose"; and drawn by 10-year-old animator, Perry Chen.
 There will be a feature-length documentary, also by Michaels, to follow.